Is It Possible To Die Of Grief?

 "As a result, the heart muscle is stunned," Wittstein says.
 "It can't function properly for a matter of days."

-George Bonanno, a clinical psychologist who studies grief at Columbia University, says he's skeptical that grief had anything to do with Reynolds' death.
+George Bonanno, a clinical psychologist who studies grief at Columbia University, says he is skeptical that grief had anything to do with Reynolds' death.
 "It's a little on the 19th century side to be saying she died of grief," he says.
 In most cases, after a loss, "we get on with our lives pretty quickly.
 I had argued, and I think the data supports, that we're kind of wired to do that."

 Bonanno says sadness is adaptive: We have evolved to feel sad in the same way we evolved to feel cold.